The Complete Guide To Data Loss Protection

 Most companies think they have their files and data protected, but a recent study found that 58 percent of small businesses were not prepared for a data loss incident.
 Moreover, more than half of all backups (60%) ultimately fail to effectively restore the lost files, leaving the business starting from scratch.

 It’s worth saying out loud: Any protection is better than no protection.
-And make sure you’re following the basic “3-2-1” protocol:
+And make sure you’re following the basic “3-2-1” backup strategy:

 Most companies think a lot about the backup itself: where it’s located, how it’s protected, etc. But what about how files and data get protected?
 Ironically, the traditional approach is to rely on employees to manually save important files to a server, a network drive or other designated locations.
 But if the biggest reason for protecting your files is to protect against human mistakes, you can’t have a policy that depends on those same mistake-prone humans.
 Think about this: Best practice is to protect all files every 15 minutes.
 If your employees really stopped to manually save files 32 times a day, you’d see a major drop in productivity.